 Delinquency and default

-If you have private student loans, what constitutes delinquency and default can vary by lender.
-With federal loans, however, delinquency begins as soon as you miss a payment, and it’ll be reported to the national credit bureaus once you’ve been delinquent for 90 days or more.
+If you have private student loans, what constitutes delinquency and default varies by lender.
+With federal loans, delinquency begins as soon as you miss a payment, and it’ll be reported to the national credit bureaus once you’ve been delinquent for 90 days or more.

 Federal loan default typically occurs if you haven’t made your scheduled payments for 270 days.
 Once your loans are in default, the entire balance is due immediately, and you may face other consequences.
 Fortunately, it’s possible to bring your loans out of default and get back on a regular schedule.